datascience-2025-group4/group04-team03/README.md

 - data_cleanup
 - documentation
 - blasting
+- archieve

 All important results and plots can be found in the folder **blasting** Storing our diffrent approaches, we created three sub-folders, in **blasting** to keep it structered.

 - **consensus_sequences**:
   In this folder all results are stored based on heavy/light chain consensus sequences, further processed with multiple sequence alignment and clustering approaches to assign antigen species to specific antibody gene families.